mtzaquia/LoadableReducer/README.md

 > **Note:**
 > By default, your reducer does the first load when the initial view appears, but you can customise that by providing your own initial view (see [The view](#the-view)).

 **[Optional]** You may refresh or reload the reducer based on a "ready" action.
-Refreshing will preserve your current loaded content, reloading will not.
+Refreshing will preserve your current loaded content, but reloading will not.

 ```swift
 struct MyFeature: LoadableReducerProtocol {